 This simple, rustic tart is loaded with rich apple flavor in a crisp, buttery phyllo dough crust.
 The tart may look rustic, but it's an elegant dessert that's sure to impress!Adapted from Epicurious and The Messy Baker

 Make the applesauce: Peel and core the first 1 lb of apples, then cut them into 1-inch pieces.
-I like to use a melon baller to remove the core (mine is from Pampered Chef), and a serrated peeler for peeling the apples.
+I like to use a melon baller to remove the core and a serrated peeler for peeling the apples.
 Zest a lemon with a microplane grater, then juice it and set the juice aside for later.

 Assembly: Unfold the phyllo dough, then quickly cover with a sheet of plastic wrap and a lightly dampened clean kitchen towel to prevent it from drying out.

 Place one sheet of phyllo lengthwise on the prepared baking pan and brush with the ghee.
 Place a second sheet of phyllo on top crosswise, then brush that sheet lightly with the ghee.
 Repeat until all 8 sheets are used.

 Spread the cooled applesauce in center of the phyllo stack, leaving a 2-inch border, then top sauce with the sliced apples in a nice pattern, mounding slightly.
 Dot with the butter.

 Turn the corners of the phyllo over to form an octagon.
 Press flat.
 Fold the pastry edge over the filling to form a rim, pleating the dough as necessary.
 Brush the top of the pastry rim with a last bit of ghee, then sprinkle the crust and filling with sugar.